alexjvr1/AriciaAgestis_PopGenMS/6b_OutlierLoci_TranslateToScaffolds.md

 for i in $(ls *nomiss.recode.vcf); do vcfx fasta input=$i reference=ilAriAges1.1.primary.fa; done

 #modify the popnames file for each haplotype to include only non-missing samples
-#Check if this is working properly
-##If using .toremove file to remove names
+##If using .toremove file to remove names - I didn't use this method.
 awk 'NR==FNR {T[$1]; next} $1 in T {next} 1' HP4.recode.vcf.missing.toremove popnames > HP4.popnames

-#If using .tokeep files to
+#If using .tokeep files to - I used this method.
 #Generate .tokeep files for each sample based on the indivs in the final VCF
 for i in $(ls *nomiss.recode.vcf); do bcftools query -l $i > $i.tokeep; done for i in $(ls *tokeep); do awk 'NR==FNR {T[$1]; next} $1 in T {print}' $i popnames > $i.FINALpopnames; done